CakeKingK/galaga/README.md

 # galaga
-shooting game for homage galaga
+shooting game for homage to galaga